Why Is Anything Conscious?: Introduction

-Why is anything conscious?
-Both biological and other physical\footnote{Physical here just means non-biological.
-We are not suggesting biological systems are non-physical.} systems process information, yet humans consciously \textit{experience} as well as process information.
+\dropcap{W}hy is anything conscious?
+Both biological and other physical systems process information, yet humans consciously \textit{experience} as well as process the information.
 Why?
 Living organisms are constantly processing self and world related information to survive in an ever-changing world.
 Human bodies share with all other physical systems the property of being instantiated in time and space (e.g. occupy space).
 Yet, unlike physical systems, biological systems are dissipative systems using energy to self-organise in the face of entropic decay and environmental perturbation \cite{nagel1974,chalmers1995}.

-Initially formally introduced in the field of cybernetics \cite{ashby1947,foerster1960} the notion of self-organisation has been applied to various disciplines including physics \cite{haken1983}, biology \cite{camazine2003,bell2007} and neuroscience \cite{kelso1997,Friston2010,tognoli2014}.
+Initially formally introduced in the field of cybernetics \cite{ashby1947,foerster1960} the notion of self-organisation has been applied to various disciplines including physics \cite{haken1983}, biology \cite{camazine2003,bell2007} and neuroscience \cite{kelso1995,friston2010,tognoli2014}.
 Self-organisation is typically defined as the spontaneous emergence of spatiotemporal order or pattern-formation processes in physical and biological systems resulting from interactions of its components with the environment \cite{camazine2001,seeley2002,rosas2018}.

 Interestingly, much self and world related information processing goes on behind the scenes, or ``in the dark'' so to speak, that is, without being constantly present to our conscious minds.
 But why doesn’t all information processing go in the dark?